-Sure, everyone makes the classic chocolate chip cookie recipe day in and day out… all year long for any occasion.
+Sure, everyone makes the classic chocolate chip cookie recipe day in and day out, and all year long for any occasion.
 But have you ever thought about turning your chocolate chip cookies into cookie cupcakes?
-It’s a good idea!
+It’s such a good idea!

 I love that they’re a grab-and-go treat, and they’re a bit more substantial than one dinky little cookie.
 This is like two cookies smashed into cupcake form.
 Because who eats just one chocolate chip cookie anyways?